-Getting plenty of exercise and playing sports is good for our overall health.
-It also adds pleasure and a sense of well-being to our lives.
+Getting plenty of exercise and playing sports is good for overall health.
+It also adds pleasure and a sense of well-being.

-Almost any sport will place at least some stress on your spine, some more than others.
+Almost any sport places some stress on your spine.
 That is why it's important to keep the muscles and ligaments that support your spine flexible and strong.
 A healthy spine can help prevent many sports injuries.

 Getting these muscles to the point where they support your spine well is called core strengthening.
 Ask your doctor or physical therapist about these strengthening exercises.

 Although bicycling strengthens the muscles of your legs, it does not do much for the muscles around your spine.
-Bending your lower spine forward while arching your upper back for long periods of time can strain your back and neck muscles.
+Bending your lower spine forward while arching your upper back for long periods can strain your back and neck muscles.
 Mountain biking on uneven surfaces can cause jarring and sudden compressions (squeezing) on the spine.

 The muscles that bring your leg up toward your abdomen are called flexors.
 They are used a lot when you ride a bicycle.
 Keeping these muscles stretched out is important because it will help keep the proper balance in the muscles around your spine and hips.

 Weightlifting can put a lot of stress on the spine.
 This is especially true for people who are middle-aged and older because their spinal disks may dry out and become thinner and more brittle with age.
-Disks are the "cushions" between the bones of your spine.
+Disks are the "cushions" between the bones (vertebrae) of your spine.